Concepts of signed graph coloring: Signed graph coloring via signed homomorphisms

 \begin{theorem} [{\cite{Ochem}}] Let $[G,\sigma]$ be a signed graph.
 If $G$ is acyclically $k$-colorable, then $\chi_{Hom}([G,\sigma]) \leq k 2^{k-2}$. \end{theorem}

-Ochem and Pinlou note that the bound of Theorem \ref{acyclically} is tight, which was shown in \cite{Fabila}.
-Theorem \ref{acyclically} can be used to give a more general rule regarding the upper bounds of the chromatic number of some classes of signed graphs.
-Recall that a $k$-tree is a graph that can be constructed from the complete graph $K_k$ by repeatedly adding vertices in such a way that each added vertex is joined to $k$ vertices that already form an $k$-clique.
+Ochem and Pinlou note that the bound of Theorem \ref{acyclically} is tight, which is shown in \cite{Fabila}.
+Theorem \ref{acyclically} can be used to give a more general rule regarding the upper bounds of the $h$-chromatic number of some classes of signed graphs.
+Recall that a $k$-tree is a graph that can be constructed from the complete graph $K_k$ by repeatedly adding vertices in such a way that each added vertex is joined to $k$ vertices that already form a $k$-clique.
 A subgraph of a $k$-tree is called a partial $k$-tree.
-Since all $k$-trees are acyclically $(k+1)$-colorable, following the last theorem we get:
+All $k$-trees are acyclically $(k+1)$-colorable and thus, following the last theorem we get:

 \begin{corollary} Let $G$ be a partial $k$-tree and let $\sigma$ be any signature on $G$.
 Then $\chi_{Hom}([G,\sigma]) \leq (k+1)2^{k-1}$. \end{corollary}